 “[Águas do Rio] said that they came to visit me to ask for permission to enter our community… But I told them that they weren’t going to find a misinformed community because we inform our community through discussion circles… No one was going to sign any document until they went in and spoke with the community, held a meeting with all the residents, so that people could understand the process… Our biggest issue with [Águas do Rio] is the insane charges… [If they have] an answer to that… the AMAC space is open for… them to speak with all the residents.” — Nill Santos

-“We’re here with 20 youths from West Zone favelas… who are sharing a bit of our reality: a West Zone abandoned by public authorities and, unfortunately, considered a sacrifice zone for the city.
-The largest polluting corporations—we have a steel mill on the banks of Sepetiba Bay—have been polluting, increasing greenhouse gas emissions, and severely impacting our region.
-These youths came together and devised a way to communicate among themselves.
+“We’re here with 20 youths from West Zone favelas… who are sharing a bit of our reality: a West Zone abandoned by public authorities and, unfortunately, considered a sacrifice zone by the City.
+The largest polluting corporations—we have a steel mill on the banks of the Sepetiba Bay—have been polluting, increasing greenhouse gas emissions, and severely impacting our region.
+These young people came together and devised a way to communicate among themselves.
 They drew inspiration from an old board game with a spinning top but made themselves the protagonists of the game.
 This game was endorsed by UNICEF as an innovative idea and has been circulating throughout the West Zone to raise awareness and spark conversations about climate change.” — Mauro Pereira

 Hands-On Workshops